 Two engineers made conflicting implementation calls that created product inconsistency.
 This is the Tier 2 failure mode: decisions that needed joint PM-engineer input were treated as Tier 3 engineer-only calls.
 The fix is clarifying which scope and API surface decisions require the joint track — not pulling authority back from engineering entirely.

 The PM starts giving implementation direction.
 "You should use a REST endpoint, not GraphQL" is scope regression into Tier 3.
 If a PM has a strong opinion about implementation, surface the underlying concern.
 Often there's a valid Tier 1 issue — customer-visible latency, API contract stability — expressing itself as a technical instruction.
-Address the concern at the tier where it actually belongs.
+Address the concern at the tier where it belongs.

 One pattern observed repeatedly in teams attempting this restructure: redistributing Tier 3 authority while keeping the old spec process intact.
 Engineers nominally had implementation authority but were still waiting on PM specs before starting.
 The ratio changed on paper.
 Velocity did not.